ORNL/certified/docs/keys.md

 Inside the base directory, `Certified` expects the following layout:

-  - `identity` -- PEM-encoded private and public keys (similar to `.ssh/id_ed25519` and `id_ed25519.pub`)
+  - main directory: PEM-encoded private and public keys (similar to `.ssh/id_ed25519` and `id_ed25519.pub`)

     * CA.key, CA.crt -- private and public signing keys

-    * 0.key, 0.crt   -- end-entity identification key for
+    * id.key, id.crt   -- end-entity identification key for
                           establishing TLS connections and encryption

     * Since each certificate can be signed by others, one subdirectory (named after each certificate) holds signatures for that key from other authorities.

-      e.g. `CA/signer[A,B,...].crt` and `0/signer[A,B,...].crt`
+      e.g. `CA/signer[A,B,...].crt` and `id/signer[A,B,...].crt`

       - multiple public keys within this directory refer to the same identity, but are named after the CA that signed them.

-      - When establishing a TLS connection you usually want to pass `--key 0.key --crt 0/some-signer.crt`
+      - When establishing a TLS connection to a server that trusts `some_signer`, you should use
+        `--key id.key --crt id/some_signer.crt`
+        `Certified.Client` and the `message` utility
+        do this automatically.

   - `known_servers` -- PEM-encoded trusted server certificates.

     * these name servers you want to access
       (similar to `.ssh/known_hosts`)
+      as well as signing authorities that we trust to sign server certificates for those we don't know directly (similar to cacerts)

+    * TODO: we should add a config file to ea. specifying the URL to use and the server's trusted signers.

   - `known_clients` -- PEM-encoded trusted client certificates.